SkafteNicki/dtu_mlops/s4_debugging_and_logging/logging.md

         wandb sweep configs/sweep.yaml
         ```

-        this will output a sweep id that you need to use in the next step.
+        This will output a sweep id that you need to use in the next step.

     3. Finally, you need to run the sweep using the `wandb agent` command: